Gwinnett County Georgia Legal Help

 Geographic Disparities:

-Access to legal aid can differ greatly based on geographic location.
+Availability of legal aid can differ greatly based on geographic location.
 Rural regions, specifically, may have fewer legal aid resources compared to cities, creating disparities in access to justice.